-Did you know that your iPhone can save your life?
-And it’s not just iPhones but any kind of smartphone, like our personal favorite the Droid Incredible.
+And it’s not just iPhones but any kind of smartphone, like the Samsung Galaxy, Droid Incredible or Nokia Lumia.

 What is ICE?

 During Hurricane Katrina, so many people were injured, unconscious and separated from their families that emergency workers came up with the idea of putting an iCE – In Case Of Emergency – Contact in their cell phones.
 Now, when a patient who is unconscious or unable to speak comes into the emergency room, hospitals worldwide check their smartphone for an iCE contact, to help them locate their next of kin.